 Training Your ESD for Emotional Support

-ESDs can be trained in a number of tasks, but the best place to start is with basic obedience commands.
+ESDs can be trained in several tasks, but the best place to start is with basic obedience commands.
 During training, you’ll want to have a leash, plenty of treats, a clicker (optional), and a dog mat or bed.
-Below are the most important commands to start with:

 Toilet Training